felixm3/coursework-workshops-bootcamps-lectures-etc/stat-learning-machine-learning-R/01-kNN-and-Crossvalidation.md

 For the three ‘distances’ (Euclidean, Manhattan, cosine), we create a matrix to store distances between each test point and all the train points.
-Each row of the distance matrix is a test point, each column is a train point, and the element (i, j) is the distance between test point i and train point j.
+Each row of the distance matrix is a test point, each column is a train point, and the element `(i, j)` is the distance between test point `i` and train point `j`.
 This matrix will be used to figure out each test point’s nearest neighbors.

 ``` r
 distances_Euclidean <- matrix(0, nrow = nrow(usps_test), ncol = nrow(usps_train))